ExtendedXmlSerializer/home/readme.rst

 Parameterized Members and Content
 =================================

-Taking this concept bit further leads to a favorite feature of ours in ExtendedXmlSerlializer.
+Taking this concept bit further leads to a favorite feature of ours in `ExtendedXmlSerlializer`.
 The classic serializer only supports parameterless public constructors.
-With ExtendedXmlSerializer, you can use the `EnableParameterizedContent` call to enable parameterized parameters in the constructor that by convention have the same name as the property for which they are meant to assign:
+With `ExtendedXmlSerializer`, you can use the `EnableParameterizedContent` call to enable parameterized parameters in the constructor that by convention have the same name as the property for which they are meant to assign:

 .. sourcecode:: csharp